QuantConnect/lean-cli/README.md

   If PROJECT is a file, the algorithm in the specified file will be executed.

   By default an interactive wizard is shown letting you configure the brokerage and data feed to use.
 If --environment, --brokerage or --data-feed are given the command runs in non-interactive mode.
+In this mode the CLI does not prompt for input.

   If --environment is given it must be the name of a live environment in the Lean configuration.

-  If --brokerage and --data-feed are given, the brokerage/data feed-specific options must also be given.
+  If --brokerage and --data-feed are given, the options specific to the given brokerage/data feed must also be given.
   The Lean config is used as fallback when a brokerage/data feed-specific option hasn't been passed in.
 If a required option is not given and cannot be found in the Lean config the command aborts.

   By default the official LEAN engine image is used.
 You can override this using the --image option.
 Alternatively you can set the default engine image for all commands using `lean config set engine-image <image>`.